 During digestion, casein becomes a gel when it combines with stomach acid, slowing the process and delaying the absorption of amino acids into the bloodstream.
 Which ultimately reduces the rate of muscle protein breakdown.

 Eggs are an excellent, whole-food, source of protein.
 They are easily digestible, decrease hunger, and make you feel fuller longer.

 Hemp is rich in omega-3 fatty acids as well as several essential amino acids.

 Pea protein powder is popular with vegetarians, vegans, and anyone with allergies or sensitivities to dairy or eggs.
-It’s made from yellow split peas, which is a high-fiber legume with many essential amino acids.
+It’s made from yellow split peas, which are a high-fiber legume with many essential amino acids.

 Several studies compare soy protein effects to whey or casein for boosting muscle protein synthesis.

 Creatine occurs naturally in muscle cells and helps your muscles produce energy during high-intensity exercise and weight lifting.
 It’s popular with bodybuilders and athletes as a way to gain muscle, boost strength and improve performance.